Click on either of the following links for information:

 Cain Sports Complex

-Located west of Highway 11, off of Hubbell Drive, the Cain Sports Complex features two lighted multi-purpose softball fields, three multipurpose Intramural/Club Sports fields, multipurpose green space, four tennis courts, and four lighted sand volleyball courts.
-During open hours, staff are available to check out equipment.
+Located west of Highway 11, off of Hubbell Drive, the Cain Sports Complex features two lighted multi-purpose softball fields, three multipurpose Intramural/Club Sports fields, multipurpose green space, four lighted tennis/pickleball courts, and four lighted sand volleyball courts.
+A variety of equipment is available to checkout for free, using the equipment kiosk at the Cain Tennis Building.
 The Cain Sports Complex is managed by Campus Recreation, and hours can be found online: https://tamuc.edu/CampusRec.

 Other Recreational Facilities